School of Business

 - Join over 97 percent of your graduating class who begin careers or graduate schools within 12 months of graduation.

 - Tour a Fortune 500 company.
 Experience Microsoft, Amazon, Boeing, CostCo, Starbucks, etc. - up close and personal.

 - Enjoy a spiritual weekend retreat at our beautiful Rosario Beach campus and learn from Christian business leaders and entrepreneurs.

-- Learn from award-winning faculty who care about your individual dreams and successes.
+- Study with award-winning faculty who have real-world experience and care about your individual dreams and successes.

-- Enjoy a personal learning experience in small classes that foster teamwork skills and project-based learning.
+- Enjoy a personal learning experience in small, project-based classes that foster leadership and teamwork skills.

 - Bachelor of Business Administration

 - Marketing concentration